saeyslab/moduledetection-evaluation/README.md

 The Cython munkres library should be installed:
 `sudo pip3 install git+https://github.com/jfrelinger/cython-munkres-wrapper`

 After installation, run jupyter notebook in the notebooks/ folder.
 This folder contains several Jupter notebooks, each pertaining to a different part of the evaluation study.
+The notebooks starting with 0- are optional if you downloaded the results folder.